patrick-crawford/WEB422-Backup/notes/react-components-1.md

 },1000);
 ```

 and check our updated code running in the browser, we will see that things quickly get out of control in the console.
-To resolve this, we need to ensure that out setInterval function is only executed **once**.
+To resolve this, we need to ensure that our setInterval function is only executed **once**.

 This can be achieved by using the **[useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)** hook, which will help us to ensure that our function is only executed after the component is "mounted" (ie: after the first render).
 This is typically where we will set up any asynchronous operations such as fetching data (or registering a callback timer in this case).
 It's important to note however, that the "useEffect" hook can be used to execute code at other times as well (ie: when a state or props value has been updated), but we will discuss this topic later on.